mre/freq/README.md

 # freq

-A commandline tool that counts the number of word occurences in an input.
+A commandline tool that counts the number of word occurrences in an input.

 [![James Munns on Twitter](assets/tweet.png)](https://twitter.com/bitshiftmask/status/1367451210987544580)